Telodendria/Telodendria/docs/dev/ports.md

 To package Telodendria, you should collect the following files, and figure out where they should be installed on your system:

-- The `telodendria` server binary itself, located at `build/telodendria`.
+- The `telodendria` server binary itself.
-- All manual pages in the `man/` directory.
-These should be prefixed with `telodendria-`.
-You may also wish to ship the `docs/` directory so that the user can read the documentation offline, and ensure that they are reading the correct documentation for the installed version.
 - An init script.
 People that wish to install Telodendria on their system using your package are going to expect it to be integrated enough that Telodendria can easily be started at boot and otherwise